NCSA Logo

 Links

-Our treasurer Cathy Zimmer announced that NCSA is now a charitable organization.
-"The North Carolina Sociological Association is recognized as a 501(c)(3) charitable organization by the Internal Revenue Service.
+Please contribute to the Himes Award, which is named after our founder, Joe Himes.
+This award and stipend goes to students who have contributed papers which advance sociology.
+The North Carolina Sociological Association is recognized as a 501(c)(3) charitable organization by the Internal Revenue Service.
 Donations (Himes Fund or Other) may be tax deductible.
-Check with your tax preparer for details."
+Check with your tax preparer for details.
+PayPal will send you a receipt for tax purposes.

 Other News of Interest to Sociologists